International Desks

 OHADA Desk

-OHADA law aims to harmonise business law within the OHADA zone (currently 17 African states).
+The OHADA law aims to harmonize business law within the OHADA zone, currently composed of 17 African states.

-On 17 October 1993, various African states concluded the OHADA Treaty.
-On 13 July 2012, the Democratic Republic of Congo acceded to the OHADA Treaty.
+On October 17, 1993, several African states signed the OHADA Treaty.
+On July 13, 2012, the Democratic Republic of the Congo joined this treaty.

-The Treaty allowed for the creation of institutions that constitute the pillars of the OHADA edifice: the Common Court of Justice and Arbitration (CCJA), based in Abidjan; the Permanent Secretariat, the Council of Ministers, as well as the training school (ERUSMA).
-These institutions have themselves established a uniform law covering a wide range of matters such as general commercial law, company law, securities law, debt collection law, insolvency law, arbitration law and transport law.
+The Treaty enabled the creation of institutions that serve as the pillars of OHADA: the Common Court of Justice and Arbitration (CCJA), based in Abidjan; the Permanent Secretariat, the Council of Ministers, and the training school (ERUSMA).
+These institutions have established a uniform law covering various areas, such as general commercial law, commercial company law, security rights law, debt recovery law, corporate insolvency law, arbitration law, and transportation law.

 EXPERTS